 At the end of the Financial Year, The Board of Directors, in accordance with Section 47 of the Bank of Ghana's Corporate Governance Directives, engaged the services of an External Facilitator to perform a formal evaluation of Board's performance.
-The formal evaluation will assess the performance and effectiveness of the Board and its Sub-Committee members.
-Upon completion of the exercise, a copy of the report will be submitted to the Bank of Ghana in accordance with the Corporate Governance Directives.
+The formal evaluation will assess the performance and effectiveness of the Board, its Sub-committees individual directors.